MicrosoftDocs/sdk-api/sdk-api-src/content/faxcomex/nf-faxcomex-ifaxserver-getdevices.md

-You can use the <a href="https://msdn.microsoft.com/f04644e4-5e20-490d-847c-001ae2aa7fe5">FaxDevices</a> object to enumerate the fax devices associated with a connected fax server and to create <a href="https://msdn.microsoft.com/bb54b793-98e1-4862-b887-48c25099ac6d">FaxDevice</a> objects for them.
+You can use the <a href="https://msdn.microsoft.com/025b7393-b693-4d75-973a-4a058059eb22">IFaxDevices</a> interface to enumerate the fax devices associated with a connected fax server and to create <a href="https://msdn.microsoft.com/3f4f4e83-df62-43af-903c-0b816bade3b9">IFaxDevice</a> interfaces for them.

 To use this method, a user must have the <a href="https://msdn.microsoft.com/70d729c6-8299-47d7-8dea-f7c754a25531">farQUERY_CONFIG</a> access right.